 b.
-The Company owns 82% of a U.S. based subsidiary, OphthaliX Inc., ("OphthaliX") which is developing the CF101 drug for treatment of ophthalmic indications under license from the Company.
+The Company owns 82% of a U.S. based subsidiary, OphthaliX Inc., ("OphthaliX") which was developing the CF101 drug for treatment of ophthalmic indications under license from the Company.
 The license to develop this drug was transferred from the Company to OphthaliX in the context of an ophthalmic activity spinoff transaction.
 OphthaliX is traded in the over the counter market in the U.S. under the symbol "OPLI".
+OphthaliX has ceased all research and development operations.